 How Do These Differ To Keyboards?

 Electric Pianos don’t have a pre-stored library of sounds they can call up like a computer in the way the keyboards or digital pianos have.
-Instead, they are more like an acoustic piano.
+Instead, they are more like acoustic pianos.
 As they have hammers that are activated when a key is pressed.

 The hammer strikes a metal tine (or bar) within the body of the electric piano and that tine is tuned to a note.
 There is a magnetic pickup (like on an electric guitar) above each note that ‘picks up’ the sound which is then sent through to a speaker.

 Electric Pianos don’t sound like acoustic pianos.
 They don’t have multiple different sound capabilities – they just do one sound incredibly well.
-The most popular models are the Fender Rhodes, the Wurlitzer and the Yamaha CP – all of which are absolutely gorgeous.
+The most popular models are the Fender Rhodes, the Wurlitzer, and the Yamaha CP – all of which are gorgeous.

 Check out our article about keyboards to learn more!